bufeo/class_v2.7_nuDM/README.md

 You can use CLASS freely, provided that in your publications, you cite at least the paper `CLASS II: Approximation schemes <http://arxiv.org/abs/1104.2933>`.
 Feel free to cite more CLASS papers!

+For this modified version of CLASS please also cite <>

 Support
 -------